 - Feel free to contact us for support after you have your baby related to baby care and breastfeeding support.
 If issues warrant a feeding consultation, we will let you know (Jeanette is an International Board Certified Lactation Consultant--who wishes we were called "feeding consultants" instead!

 - Ongoing communication with us, if you need it or want it–we're happy to support you as you get more comfortable with being a parent!

 Do health insurance companies reimburse for these classes?

-Some insurances also reimburse for birth and newborn care classes, you'll be given a special receipt/proof of attendance after you finish all your classes to submit to your insurance company to request reimbursement.
+Some insurances also reimburse for birth, feeding/pumping and newborn care classes, you'll be given a special receipt/proof of attendance after you finish all your classes to submit to your insurance company to request reimbursement.
 Call your insurance for details.
 It's more expected that a prenatal breastfeeding class like Breastfeeding Ready would be reimbursed than the other classes, but it depends on your plan.

 What if I'm on MassHealth or WIC or me or my partner are active-duty military?

 If you are on MassHealth, WIC or either parent is active duty military, there are discounts available on packages (that's IN ADDITION TO THE package prices, so it REALLY encourages you to take ALL the classes!!).